ReubenMuturi/AI-agent/README.md

    ```

 3. **Choose an Option**
-   - Enter `1` to process a YouTube transcript. (example URL- https://www.youtube.com/watch?v=rCPXBkeBWCQ)
+   - Enter `1` to process a YouTube transcript.
-   - Enter `2` to scrape and summarize a website.  (eg URL- https://en.wikipedia.org/wiki/Artificial_intelligence)
+   - Enter `2` to scrape and summarize a website.
 4. **Provide Input**
-   - For YouTube: Enter the YouTube video URL.
+   - For YouTube: Enter the YouTube video URL. (example URL- https://www.youtube.com/watch?v=rCPXBkeBWCQ)
-   - For Website: Enter the webpage URL.
+   - For Website: Enter the webpage URL.   (example URL- https://en.wikipedia.org/wiki/Artificial_intelligence)

 5. **View Summary**
    - The script will generate a summary and create a Google Docs file.